rubrikinc/terraform-provider-polaris/docs/resources/azure_exocompute.md

 page_title: "polaris_azure_exocompute Resource - terraform-provider-polaris"
 subcategory: ""
 description: |-
-  The polaris_azure_exocompute resource creates an RSC Exocompute configuration.
+  The polaris_azure_exocompute resource creates an RSC Exocompute configuration for Azure workloads.
   There are 2 types of Exocompute configurations:
    1. Host - When a host configuration is created, RSC will automatically deploy the necessary resources in the specified Azure region to run the Exocompute service.
       A host configuration can be used by both the host cloud account and application cloud accounts mapped to the host account.
    2. Application - An application configuration is created by mapping the application cloud account to a host cloud account.
 The application cloud account will leverage the Exocompute resources deployed for the host configuration.
   Since there are 2 types of Exocompute configurations, there are 2 ways to create a polaris_azure_exocompute resource:
-   1. Using the cloud_account_id, region, subnet and pod_overlay_network_cidr fields.
+   1. Using the cloud_account_id, region, subnet and pod_overlay_network_cidr
+      fields.
 This creates a host configuration.
    2. Using the cloud_account_id and host_cloud_account_id fields.
 This creates an application configuration.
-  ~> Note: A host configuration can be created without specifying the pod_overlay_network_cidr field,    this is discouraged and should only be done for backwards compatibility reasons.
+  ~> Note: A host configuration can be created without specifying the
+     pod_overlay_network_cidr field, this is discouraged and should only be done for backwards compatibility reasons.
-  -> Note: Using both host and application Exocompute configurations is sometimes referred to as shared    Exocompute.
+  -> Note: Using both host and application Exocompute configurations is sometimes
+     referred to as shared Exocompute.
 ---

 # polaris_azure_exocompute (Resource)

-The `polaris_azure_exocompute` resource creates an RSC Exocompute configuration.
+The `polaris_azure_exocompute` resource creates an RSC Exocompute configuration for Azure workloads.

 There are 2 types of Exocompute configurations:
  1. *Host* - When a host configuration is created, RSC will automatically deploy the necessary resources in the specified Azure region to run the Exocompute service.
     A host configuration can be used by both the host cloud account and application cloud accounts mapped to the host account.
  2. *Application* - An application configuration is created by mapping the application cloud account to a host cloud account.
 The application cloud account will leverage the Exocompute resources deployed for the host configuration.

 Since there are 2 types of Exocompute configurations, there are 2 ways to create a `polaris_azure_exocompute` resource:
- 1. Using the `cloud_account_id`, `region`, `subnet` and `pod_overlay_network_cidr` fields.
+ 1. Using the `cloud_account_id`, `region`, `subnet` and `pod_overlay_network_cidr`
+    fields.
 This creates a host configuration.
  2. Using the `cloud_account_id` and `host_cloud_account_id` fields.
 This creates an application configuration.

 ~> **Note:** A host configuration can be created without specifying the `pod_overlay_network_cidr` field, this is discouraged and should only be done for backwards compatibility reasons.

 -> **Note:** Using both host and application Exocompute configurations is sometimes referred to as shared Exocompute.

 ## Example Usage